SpikeInterface/spikeinterface/doc/modules/qualitymetrics/drift.rst

 	import spikeinterface.qualitymetrics as qm

+	# Make recording, sorting and wvf_extractor object for your data.
 	# It is required to run `compute_spike_locations(wvf_extractor)`
 	# (if missing, values will be NaN)
 	drift_ptps, drift_stds, drift_mads = qm.compute_drift_metrics(wvf_extractor, peak_sign="neg")